Aqueduct Racetrack: 2012 proposal for convention center

-Plans to close track
+2026 closure

+Mural on the south side of Aqueduct Racetrack in 2026.

 In 2022, the NYRA announced that it would shutter Aqueduct Racetrack in coming years.
 That December, the NYRA formally announced its intention to upgrade the facilities at nearby Belmont Park to make it suitable to host year-round thoroughbred racing and training.
 Once that work is complete, the agency is to give up its lease of Aqueduct and consolidate horse racing at Belmont.
+The Belmont renovation was completed in 2026.

 In early 2023, Governor Kathy Hochul announced that the state would provide $455 million in capital funds to redevelop 110 acres of state-owned land at the Aqueduct Racetrack site.

-The Belmont renovation is slated for completion in late 2026.
+Community engagement workshops and site planning for the redevelopment of the Aqueduct Racetrack site will begin in May 2026.

+The last day of races at Aqueduct were run on June 28, 2026.
+The facility remained open for simulcasting and off track betting until September 7, 2026.

 Resorts World New York City

 The Aqueduct Racetrack complex includes the Resorts World New York City casino and hotel.
 It was proposed in the late 2000s and opened in late 2011, the first Resorts World to be built in America.
 It is the first and only legal casino in New York City, and one of three in the region, with Empire City Casino and Jake's 58 Hotel & Casino in Islandia.

 The casino features four automated table games—baccarat, blackjack, craps, and roulette—and a wide array of video slot machines.
 Baccarat is played with real playing cards, dealt inside a machine.